Nancy Mace: Donald Trump

+Sara Jacobs

+In December 2025, Mace told Rep. Sara Jacobs (D-CA), who is Jewish, "I have a good surgeon if you ever want to get your nose done."
+Jacobs immediately criticized Mace for using an antisemitic stereotype.

 Personal life

 Mace's first marriage was to Chris Niemiec, a lawyer and JAG Corps officer in the United States Air Force Reserve.
 After they divorced, Mace married Curtis Jackson, with whom she had two children.
 They divorced in 2019.

 Mace became engaged to Patrick Bryant in 2022, but the couple broke up in 2023.
 She said that she broke off the engagement after finding Bryant on a dating app, a claim he denied.
-In February 2025, she gave a speech in the House of Representatives where she accused Bryant and three other men of physical abuse, rape, and sexual misconduct against her and other women.
-All the men denied her accusations, with her ex-fiance adding that she had voiced them only in Congress in order to shield herself from the legal liability to which she would be exposed had she made those accusations anywhere else.
+In a February 2025 speech in the House of Representatives, she accused Bryant and three other men of physical abuse, rape, and sexual misconduct against her and other women.
+All the men denied her accusations.
+Patrick Bryant, her ex-fiancé, claimed she had voiced the accusations only in Congress in order to shield herself from the legal liability to which she would be exposed had she made the accusations anywhere else.
 The following month, one of the men Mace accused, Brian Musgrave, sued her for defamation.

 Mace resides on Daniel Island in Charleston, South Carolina.
 On June 1, 2021, the Charleston Police Department opened an investigation after Mace's home was vandalized with profanity, three anarchy symbols, and graffiti in support of the PRO Act.

-Mace is a non-denominational Protestant.
+Mace is a non-denominational Christian.
 She has attended Seacoast Church, a South Carolina-based megachurch.